 Hospital Plan Info 2015.pdf

 Continuon is the District provider for Flexible Spending Accounts for dependent care and medical reimbursement.

 Continuon Services Debit Card FAQ.pdf

-Employee assistance is available through Performance Management Resources, LLC and also with other community resources for many of life's problems such as family crises, stress management, marriage counseling, alcohol & drug abuse, anger, grief, parenting, etc. at little or no cost to all employees, spouses, and dependents.
+Employee Assistance Program is available through Performance Management Resources, LLC and also with other community resources for many of life's problems such as family crises, stress management, marriage counseling, alcohol & drug abuse, anger, grief, parenting, etc. at little or no cost to all employees, spouses, and dependents.
 The 2012 Community Resource Guide lists many organizations and programs that provide support and improvement in personal growth and work/life balance to improve an individual's quality of life.
 Click on the links below to open the PDF files.

 Community Resource Guide Contacts and program information: